-Organic sales per sales day is defined as GAAP "Net sales from the Industrial Distribution segment" less sales derived from acquisitions divided by the number of sales days in a given period.
+Organic sales per sales day is defined as GAAP "Net sales from the Industrial Distribution segment" less sales derived from acquisitions completed during the preceding twelve months divided by the number of sales days in a given period.
 Sales days are the number of business days that the Industrial Distribution segment's branch locations were open for business and exclude weekends and holidays.
 Management believes sales per sales day provides investors with an important perspective on how net sales may be impacted by the number of days the segment is open for business.
 Management uses sales per sales day as a measurement to compare periods in which the numbers of sales days differ.